abskmj/mongen/README.md

 let User = mongoose.model(schemaDef.name, schema);
 ```
 ## Plugins as NPM modules
 Mongen can also attach mongoose plugins that are installed as npm modules.
-Mongoose will search for plugin definition in local path first, if not found, for an installed npm module with the same name.
+Mongen will search for plugin definition in local path first, if not found, for an installed npm module with the same name.
 ```javascript
 // user.schema.js
 module.exports = {